-The course unit aims to give an overview of the sectoral aspects and particularities of the transition to sustainable development.
+Created for Masters' students but also recommended for Bachelors', the course unit aims to give an overview of the sectoral aspects and particularities of the transition to sustainable development.
+Students will be given an insight into the current trends and practices in the various sectors of the economy.
 Students are introduced to the concept of sustainable development and the basics of environmental evaluations.
 They are then introduced to the horizontal strategies and policies of sustainable development.
 To conclude, students will learn about the sustainability strategies in various economic sectors.
-(5 credits)
+This course is part of the Green Certificate programme.
+Visit www.kornygazd.bme.hu for further information.
+(4 credits / 5 credits)